ashwini5891/treasury-trove/README.md

 ## MVP Overview

-The MVP delivers core features to track income and expenses, organize users into groups, and provide monthly summaries and exportable reports.
+The MVP delivers core features to track income and expenses, organise users into groups, and provide monthly summaries and exportable reports.

 ### Features
 - Secure user authentication (JWT-based)